Views: 26 Author: Rachel Publish Time: 2025-08-15 Origin: Site

 904L's unique finishing surface ensures a perfect match between the case and bracelet.
 Achieving the same deep polish and luster across both components is essential for the watch's cohesive high-end appearance.

 Bracelets undergo significant mechanical stress during wear.
-904L's strength and ductility ensure the bracelet remains robust and resistant to deformation or failure over decades of use.
+904L is strong and flexible.
+This makes the bracelet durable and resistant to bending or breaking for many years.

 Therefore, when you purchase a modern stainless steel Rolex Oyster watch, both the case and bracelet are crafted from their specific 904L alloy.